 As you may have heard, there is a recent scandal in which rich and famous parents were paying a lot of money to get their kids into good schools.
 But, what law did they violate?

 As much as thirty parents were charged with conspiracy to commit mail fraud and honest services fraud.
 What is honest services fraud?
-Let’s look into it, but first, what is conspiracy?
+Let’s look into it, but first…

-By way of example, in the movie Oceans 8, the conspiracy is when the characters got together to plan the crime.
+By way of example, in the movie Oceans 8, (spoiler alert!) the conspiracy is when the characters got together to plan the crime.
 The overt act was when they purchased the fake diamond necklace to replace with the real diamond necklace.

 So when the parents fraudulently got their kid into college, they took another child’s right to go to that college, so depriving the other child of honest services.

-And that is what many people have a problem with the honest service fraud law.
+And that is why many people have a problem with the honest service fraud law.
 Honest service fraud can encompass so much that you may be committing fraud right now and may not know it.

 This problem was recently highlighted in his dissent in Sorich v.
 United States, 129 U.S. 1308 (2009).
 He actually called for a review of honest services fraud and stated, “[i]t is simply not fair to prosecute someone for a crime that has not been defined until the judicial decision that sends him to jail.”